HDGeeks/HDGeeks/README.md

 - 👋 Hi, I’m @HDGeeks
-- 👀 I’m interested in Cliud development , Backend web development
+- 👀 I’m interested in Cloud development , Backend web development
 - 🌱 I’m currently working on web development .
 - 💞️ I’m looking to collaborate on any project related with web development using python and java .Aws / azure .
 - 📫 How to reach me ,dannyhd88@gmail.com